element-plus/element-plus/docs/en-US/component/table.md

 ## Tree data and lazy mode

 :::demo You can display tree structure data.
 When row contains the `children` field, it is treated as nested data.
-For rendering nested data, the prop `row-key` is required。Also, child row data can be loaded asynchronously.
+For rendering nested data, the prop `row-key` is required.
+Also, child row data can be loaded asynchronously.
 Set `lazy` property of Table to true and the function `load`.
 Specify `hasChildren` attribute in row to determine which row contains children.
 Both `children` and `hasChildren` can be configured via `tree-props`.

 table/tree-and-lazy